Other Ways We Can Help You

 Patient experience talks can be particularly impactful, but other issues and insights can be addressed as required.
 Contact AMEND to discuss your ideas.

 AMEND currently supplies just one volunteer to be available at 2 hospitals in London at their Specialised Endocrinology or MEN Outpatient Clinics.
-The volunteers is part of the clinic team, and is available to patients to introduce them to AMEND and to share our information resources, as well as just to be a listening ear.
+The volunteer is part of the clinic team, and is available to patients to introduce them to AMEND and to share our information resources, as well as just to be a listening ear.

 During 2018, we are running Project Connect, which will recruit and train up to 10 more volunteers throughout England, some of whom may be available to work with other hospital endocrinology teams around the country.
 If you are interested in this Project for your clinic, please contact Jo Grey.